kevinmeunier/jquery-serialtip/README.md

 ## Compatibility
-jQuery serialtip has been tested in: IE, Edge, Chrome (desktop and mobile), Firefox (desktop and mobile), and Safari (desktop and mobile).
+jQuery serialtip has been tested in: IE, Edge, Chrome (mobile included), Firefox (mobile included), and Safari (mobile included).

 ## Self-Hosted